bryandugan/bryan-dugan/content/posts/Serverpilot Server Config/Serverpilot Server Config.md

 This is a list of all the configuration changes I made to my Digital Ocean/ServerPilot server.

 ## Installed Applications
-I have installed the Auto MySql Backup, Imagick and Zip/Unzip applications to the server.
+I have installed the Auto MySql Backup, Imagick, and Zip/Unzip applications to the server.
 Refer to the instructions below on how to install them yourself.

 ### Auto MySQL Backup